Part 5119 - Small Business Programs

 5119.201 General policy.

-(ii) The small business specialist serving the contracting office must number the Control Number on the DD Form 2579 consecutively starting with fiscal year followed by “1,” e.g., 13-1, 13-2.
-The small business specialist must review and sign the DD Form 2579.
+(ii) VCE automatically assigns the Control Number for each DD Form 2579.
+The small business professional must review and sign to their concurrence/non-concurrence on the DD Form 2579.
 If the SBA PCR lacks the necessary security clearance to review the DD Form 2579, the contracting officer shall contact the SBA office serving the area where the contracting office is located for assistance.

 (iii) The DD Form 2579 must be made available only to personnel who have a “need to know” until the contract is awarded.
-Copies distributed outside the Army, including SBA PCR coordination, must be marked “For Official Use Only.”
+Copies distributed outside the Army, including SBA PCR coordination, must be marked “Controlled Unclassified Information.”

 5119.202-1 Encouraging small business participation in acquisitions.

 (1) If circumstances dictate consolidation, the contracting officer must obtain from the program manager or requiring activity written justification supporting the consolidated action.
 The head of the contracting activity must determine that a consolidated requirement cannot be placed under one of the preference programs prior to release of the solicitation.
 See Appendix GG for further delegation.